 Data Normalization Techniques

-There are several data normalization techniques, including min-max scaling, z-score normalization, and logarithmic scaling.
-Min-max scaling involves scaling data to a common range, usually between 0 and 1.
-Z-score normalization involves scaling data to have a mean of 0 and a standard deviation of 1.
-Logarithmic scaling involves scaling data using logarithmic functions, which helps to reduce the impact of extreme values.
-Each technique has its own strengths and weaknesses, and the choice of technique depends on the specific requirements of the project.
+Several data normalization techniques are used in data science, including min-max scaling, z-score normalization, and logarithmic normalization.
+Min-max scaling involves transforming data into a specific range, usually between 0 and 1, to reduce the impact of extreme values.
+Z-score normalization involves transforming data into a standard normal distribution, with a mean of 0 and a standard deviation of 1.
+Logarithmic normalization involves transforming data into a logarithmic scale, reducing the impact of extreme values and improving data interpretability.

 Best Practices for Data Normalization